xlladdins/xll/docs/Excel4MacrosT-Z.md

 **WINDOW.TITLE**(text)

-Text    is the title you want to assign to the window.
+Text&nbsp;&nbsp;&nbsp;&nbsp;is the title you want to assign to the window.
 If text is omitted, it is assumed to be the name of the workbook as it is stored on your disk.
 Empty text ("") specifies no title.

-**Important**   WINDOW.TITLE changes the name of the window, not the actual name of the workbook as it is stored on your disk.
+**Important**&nbsp;&nbsp;&nbsp;WINDOW.TITLE changes the name of the window, not the actual name of the workbook as it is stored on your disk.
 To change the name of the workbook, use the SAVE.AS function.

 **Remarks**